Skip to content

 As detailed in the Introduction, you need an Image Definition to store your image in.
 If you are building a new version of an existing image, you can use the Image Definition you made before.
 However, if you are building the first version of a new image, you need to create an Image Definition in Azure.

-1. Navigate to your AVD add-on in the Schoolyear Admin Dashboard and go to the Apps tab.
+1. Navigate to your AVD add-on in the Schoolyear Secure Apps Console and go to the Apps tab.

 2. If you are creating a new App, click on the + symbol.
 If you want to update an existing App, open that App.